CloudCannon/auth-screen-iframes/content/_index.md

               - _bookshop_name: cloudcannon/simple/paragraph
                 content:
                   text: >-
-                    Thanks to the features in our new Open Beta, editing in CloudCannon is now a collaborative experience, enabling multiple users to create content together.
+                    Editing in CloudCannon is now a collaborative experience, enabling multiple users to create content together.

-                    Everyone is welcome to test our new editing upgrades —&nbsp;opt in and find out more!
+                    Everyone is welcome to test our new editing upgrades — opt in and find out more!
               - _bookshop_name: cloudcannon/simple/button
                 content:
                   text: Read the article